 Download the most recent version of

-KioskForge-x.yy-Setup.exe from KioskForge.org.
+KioskForge-x.yy-Setup.exe from KioskForge on

 Navigate to the Downloads folder and double-click on the